None of the Above (song): Release

-"None of the Above" has been praised by several critics.
+Reception and legacy

+Upon Duran Duran's release, "None of the Above" received generally positive reception.
+Nick Krewen of The Hamilton Spectator described it as one of the album's "exquisite uptempo numbers", while Mario Tarradell of the Miami Herald called the song "decent".
+McInally of the Missoulian included "None of the Above" among the best songs on the album, saying they "approach the frenzied pop trashiness of the band's best singles".
+Chuck Campbell of the Knoxville News Sentinel viewed it less favorably, grouping "None of the Above" with several tracks that "pass as fuzzy filler".

+Later reviewers and authors have offered several positive assessments of "None of the Above".
 Paul Sinclair of SuperDeluxeEdition called it "one of my favourite Duran Duran songs" and highlighted multiple aspects of its composition, including its "fantastic" verse melody, "superb" vocal performance from the singer Simon Le Bon, and "thoughtful lyric".
 He further noted that "nothing feels forced in this song, all the different elements fit together like a glove", describing it as delivering "great melody and wonderful bits of arrangement", with "spot on" production.
 Sinclair also remarked that the track was released as a single in Japan but "really could have (should have?) been a single in the UK", though he found the accompanying twelve-inch "Drizabone Mix" disappointing.
 Elliott expressed a similar view, describing it as "the single that should have been" and "one of The Wedding Albums strongest melodies".
-The author Steve Malins referred to "None of the Above", along with other tracks on the album, as "skilfully polished constructs".
+The author Steve Malins in his biography of Duran Duran referred to "None of the Above", along with other tracks on the album, as "skilfully polished constructs".